-FBI agents manipulated Flynn file, as Clapper urged ‘kill shot’: court filing
+FBI agents manipulated Flynn file, as Clapper allegedly urged ‘kill shot’: court filing

 An explosive new court filing from Michael Flynn’s legal team alleges that FBI agents manipulated official records of the former national security adviser’s 2017 interview that led to him being charged with lying to investigators.
 It's Flynn's lawyers latest attempt to get the case thrown out.